Trader Libor: Setting Portfolio Money Management

 Weight = 50% — the strategy trades with half of the original money management (i.e. 5%)

 If we wanted to assign an equal share of the total capital to each strategy, we set the weight of each strategy to 150.
-This means that each strategy will have 15% of the account available, and we will keep the remaining 10% as a free reserve.
+This means each strategy will have 15% of the account available, and we keep the remaining 10% as a free reserve.

 In the tab Configuration – account, MM we set: